Safety-Net Hospitals Penalized for Too Many Readmissions – Fair or Not Fair?

 These hospitals should challenge the HRRP legally.
 Reimbursements for services render constitute a property right.
 Usurping this property right without due process may be a violation of our Constitution.
 For $566 million…there should be a fair fight.

-Posted on October 12, 2018, in Appeal Rights, Appealing Adverse Decisions, Associations, Audits, CMS, Connecticut Medicaid, Due process, Federal Government, Federal Law, Health Care Providers and Services, HHS, Hospital Medicaid Providers, Hospitals, Inpatient Hospital Stays, Knicole Emanuel, Lawsuit, Legal Analysis, Legislation, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Providers, Medicaid Services, Medicare, Medicare Attorney, Medicare Reimbursement Rates, Skilled Nursing Visits and tagged Centers for Medicare and Medicaid Services, Connecticut, Connecticut Medicaid, Emergency Medical and Treatment Labor Act, Hospital Readmissions Reduction Program, Hospital Readmissions Reduction Programs, Inpatient Hospital Stays, Kaiser Family Foundation, Knicole Emanuel, Medicaid, Medicare, Observation status, Patient Dumping, Potomac Law, Potomac Law Group, Readmissions to Hospitals, Safety-Net Hospitals.
+Posted on October 12, 2018, in Appeal Rights, Associations, CMS, Connecticut Medicaid, Due process, Federal Government, Federal Law, Health Care Providers and Services, HHS, Hospital Medicaid Providers, Hospitals, Inpatient Hospital Stays, Knicole Emanuel, Lawsuit, Legal Analysis, Legislation, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Providers, Medicaid Services, Medicare, Medicare and Medicaid Provider Audits, Medicare Attorney, Medicare Reimbursement Rates, Provider Appeals of Adverse Decisions for Medicare and Medicaid, Skilled Nursing Visits and tagged Centers for Medicare and Medicaid Services, Connecticut, Connecticut Medicaid, Emergency Medical and Treatment Labor Act, Hospital Readmissions Reduction Program, Hospital Readmissions Reduction Programs, Inpatient Hospital Stays, Kaiser Family Foundation, Knicole Emanuel, Medicaid, Medicare, Observation status, Patient Dumping, Potomac Law, Potomac Law Group, Readmissions to Hospitals, Safety-Net Hospitals.
 Bookmark the permalink.
 Leave a comment.